mrstruijk/sosxr-unity-talkies/README.md

 Depends on [EnhancedLogger](https://github.com/solo-fsw/sosxr-unity-enhancedlogger)

-### Getting started
+## Getting started

 An example scene is provided in M2MqttUnity/Examples/Scenes/M2MqttUnity_Test, with a UI for controlling the connection to a MQTT broker and to test publishing and receiving messages.
 You can find in the same folder also a scene slightly changed to test the project in VR/AR/MR (M2MqttUnity_TestXR).

-### Building on different platform and devices
+### The Broker

-This project was tested with different versions of Unity (2017.1.0, 2017.1.4, 2018.2) with the following platforms:
+Setup the Mosquitto broker.
+A good explanation on how to set this up on Linux / Raspberry Pi can be found [here](http://www.steves-internet-guide.com/install-mosquitto-linux/).

-* Windows Standalone
+## Building on different platform and devices

-* Android (as simple app and for GearVR)
+This project was tested with different versions of Unity (2017.1.0, 2017.1.4, 2018.2).

-* Universal Windows Platform (desktop and HoloLens, using Unity 2017.1.4 or higher).
+### Unity - All Platforms

 These setting were used for all the platforms: